CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Related Work

 \section{Related Work}

 Past work mainly studied the insecurity of AMD SEV from the following aspects.

-\bheading{Unencrypted VMCB.} Before SEV-ES, the VMCB is not encrypted at the time of VMEXIT.
+\bheading{Unencrypted VMCB.} Before SEV-ES, VMCB is not encrypted during VMEXIT.
 Hetzelt and Buhren~\cite{hetzelt:2017:security} first reported that an adversary who controls the hypervisor could directly observe the machine states of the guest VM by reading the VMCB structure.
 Moreover, they show that the adversary could also manipulate the register values in the VMCB before resuming the guest VM to perform return-oriented programming (ROP) attacks~\cite{Shacham:2007:GIF} against the guest VM.
 As a result, the adversary is able to read or write arbitrary memory in the SEV VM.
 These security issues have been completely mitigated by SEV-ES~\cite{kaplan:2017:seves}.
 Werner \etal also explored security vulnerabilities caused by unencrypted VMCB~\cite{werner:2019:severest}.
 Their study suggests that an adversary is able to identify applications running inside the SEV VMs by recording register values in VMCB.
 The study also shows that it is practical to inject data by locating certain system calls and modify some registers to mislead the guest VM.
 However, SEV-ES restricts most of their attacks and the only working attack that remains is application fingerprinting.